Let’s Shake Together: Safety Through Emergency Preparedness

 CLC has a couple of programs that offer online and in person activities for participants to meet their neighbors and learn about emergency preparedness from staff and guest presenters.
 Learn more about our Networks:

 Food Delivery Networks

 Emergency Preparedness for Individuals with Vision and/or Hearing Loss

 CLC has worked with the California Alliance to develop and distribute information about Emergency Preparedness with a focus on readiness for people with disabilities.
-Download a version in English, Spanish and Chinese.
-(Link still needed) Our Access and Inclusion Program is a disability-friendly resource within CLC.
+Download now (in the image to the left).
+Our Access and Inclusion Program is a disability-friendly resource within CLC.

 Our SF ReServe Program is launching a new effort to recruit seniors and people living with disabilities to serve their community through part-time paid employment.
 This year, in addition to the core program, we are focused on hiring trainers to help connect individuals with Emergency services and support.
-To learn more about the program, contact Medina Sadiq at email@example.com or call 415-821-1003, extension 118
+To learn more about the program, contact firstname.lastname@example.org or call 415-821-1003, extension 133

 Be Prepared through Tech